 To obtain an application for an absentee ballot for election, click on the link below:

 Absentee Ballot Application

-After the completed application is returned to us, we will send the ballot and instructions to you as soon as State Law allows, which is generally about a month prior to scheduled vote.
+The applicant must complete the application and return it to: Town Clerk's Office, 400 Main Street, Ridgefield, CT 06877.
+We will send the ballot and instructions as soon as State Law allows, which is generally about a month prior to scheduled vote.
 We must receive the completed ballot back in our office by election day in order for the vote to count.

 Please Note: an application must first be completed and then the ballot can be issued to the applicant in person or mailed to the address indicated on the application